-- "(4) The first eight thousand dollars (\$8,000) of any retirement compensation, retirement allowances, pensions and annuities, or optional allowances received by any eligible peace officer, as defined in subsection (11) of Section 36-21-60, or his or her designated beneficiary, from any police retirement system established in the State of Alabama, but only if the retirement compensation, retirement allowances, pensions and annuities, or optional allowances are awarded as a result of police services rendered.
-This subdivision shall become effective for taxable years beginning January 1, 1984, and thereafter; provided, that for the taxable years beginning on or after January 1, 1991, all of the pension and retirement payments shall be exempt from taxation. - "(5) Income received as annuities under the United States Retirement System from the United States Government Civil Service Retirement and Disability Fund including income received from the Tennessee Valley Authority's pension system, income received as annuities under the United States Foreign Service Retirement and Disability Fund or income received from any other United States government retirement and disability fund. - "(6) Beginning January 1, 1991, all payments made on or after such date to a retiree or his designated beneficiary under a "defined benefit plan," as defined under Section 414(j) of the Internal Revenue Code of 1986, as amended from time to time, to the extent such payment would be taxable for federal income tax purposes.
+"(4) The first eight thousand dollars (\$8,000) of any retirement compensation, retirement allowances, pensions and annuities, or optional allowances received by any eligible peace officer, as defined in subdivision (11) of Section 36-21-60, or his or her designated beneficiary, from any police retirement system established in the State of Alabama, but only if the retirement compensation, retirement allowances, pensions and annuities, or optional allowances are awarded as a result of police services rendered.
+This subdivision shall become effective for taxable years beginning January 1, 1984, and thereafter; provided, that for the taxable years beginning on or after January 1, 1991, all of the pension and retirement payments shall be exempt from taxation.

+"(5) Income received as annuities under the United States Retirement System from the United States Government Civil Service Retirement and Disability Fund, including income received from the Tennessee Valley Authority's pension system, income received as annuities under the United States Foreign Service Retirement and Disability Fund, or income received from any other United States government retirement and disability fund.

-- "(7) Net income realized by individuals and partnerships from time to time in the business of conducting a financial business employing moneyed capital coming into competition with the business of national banks, but only if such individuals and partnerships are subject to an excise tax imposed by this state on or with respect to such income. - "(8) In the case of a single person or a married person not living with husband or wife, a personal exemption of one thousand five hundred dollars (\$1,500) or, in the case of a head of a family or a married person living with husband or wife, a personal exemption of three thousand dollars (\$3,000), but a husband and wife living together shall receive only one personal exemption of three thousand dollars (\$3,000) against their aggregate income, and in case they make separate returns each must claim a personal exemption of one thousand five hundred dollars (\$1,500).
-Personal exemptions to the extent allowed for federal income tax purposes under 26 U.S.C §151 and §152; and
+- "(6) Beginning January 1, 1991, all payments made on or after such date to a retiree or his designated beneficiary under a "defined benefit plan," as defined under Section 414(j) of the Internal Revenue Code of 1986, as amended from time to time, to the extent such payment would be taxable for federal income tax purposes. - "(7) Net income realized by individuals and partnerships from time to time in the business of conducting a financial business employing moneyed capital coming into competition with the business of national banks, but only if such individuals and partnerships are subject to an excise tax imposed by this state on or with respect to such income. - "(8) In the case of a single person or a married person not living with husband or wife, a personal exemption of one thousand five hundred dollars (\$1,500) or, in the case of a head of a family or a married person living with husband or wife, a personal exemption of three thousand dollars (\$3,000), but a husband and wife living together shall receive only one personal exemption of three thousand dollars (\$3,000)

+against their aggregate income, and in case they make separate returns each must claim a personal exemption of one thousand five hundred dollars (\$1,500).